Temitope96/Excel_Dashboards/README.md

 # Road Accidents Analysis
-This Project seeks to uncover insights and patterns in the occurence of casualties caused by road accidents and by a variety of vehicle types, accident locations as well as the seasonality of these accident occurences.
+This Project is an Exploratory Analysis which seeks to uncover insights and patterns in the occurence of casualties caused by road accidents.
+It sheds light on a variety of vehicle types, accident locations as well as the seasonality of these accident occurences.

 ![Case 1 pix](https://www.lrfoundation.org.uk/sites/default/files/styles/16_9_media_sm/public/2024-04/lrf-worldriskpoll-2021-road-accident.jpg?h=21386b34&itok=D9r3gh9H?fit=scale)